krishop90/ClassCloud/README.md

+(College Project So decided store the data in Local Storage)

 # EduConnect
 EduConnect is platform for the students and teachers to be gather on one platform and solve doubts and create communities and grow together